Connick v. Myers: Majority opinion

 "The District Court got off on the wrong foot in this case" White wrote, when it found that all the matters on the questionnaire had been of public concern.
 He noted that Pickering had been very emphatic in making that qualification, and reviewed the history of the law in that area.

 For most of the 20th century, judges had followed a maxim of Oliver Wendell Holmes when he found in favor of the city of New Bedford as a justice of the Massachusetts Supreme Judicial Court: "The petitioner may have a constitutional right to talk politics, but he has no constitutional right to be a policeman."
 Throughout the early 20th century the Supreme Court had held similarly.
 Around the beginning of the McCarthy era in the middle of the century, as public employees were required to sign loyalty oaths and deny or repudiate past membership in the Communist Party or similar organizations, the Court sided with challenges to those laws, often by holding them too vague to be enforceable.
 These culminated in Keyishian v.
 Board of Regents, where the Court struck down a broad range of New York statutes and regulations requiring faculty at state-run colleges and universities to certify that they had never been members of the Communist Party.

 Pickering had built on those cases and established a new line, that concerning public employees' right to speak on matters of public concern. "[These cases] lead us to conclude that, if Myers' questionnaire cannot be fairly characterized as constituting speech on a matter of public concern, it is unnecessary for us to scrutinize the reasons for her discharge", White wrote.

-The majority did not find most of Myers' questions, those relating to transfer policies within the office, to be likely matters of public concern.
+The majority did not find most of Myers's questions, those relating to transfer policies within the office, to be likely matters of public concern.
 "Indeed, the questionnaire, if released to the public, would convey no information at all other than the fact that a single employee is upset with the status quo."
-Rather, White said, Myers' real aim had been "to gather ammunition for another round of controversy with her superiors.
+Rather, White said, Myers's real aim had been "to gather ammunition for another round of controversy with her superiors.
 These questions reflect one employee's dissatisfaction with a transfer and an attempt to turn that displeasure into a cause célèbre ...
 While, as a matter of good judgment, public officials should be receptive to constructive criticism offered by their employees, the First Amendment does not require a public office to be run as a roundtable for employee complaints over internal office affairs."